telerik/ajax-docs/controls/autocompletebox/functionality/client-filtering.md

->note Note that the property is valid after 2013 Q3 and above.
+>tip Note that the property is valid after 2013 Q3 and above.
 >